Lennart-Lutz/esp-idf-ieee802154-utility/README.md

 Both projects use a utility library that provides functions to create IEEE802.15.4 headers and frames.
 Moreover, the library also provides functions to create Enh-ACKs according to the IEEE802.15.4-2015 standard.

+The functionality has been tested on ESP32-C6 boards.

 ## Feature Summary

 - Create and send IEEE802.15.4-2003 data headers/frames